-Cyber Insurance Plays Critical Role in Mitigating Cyber RiskExecutive Vice President and General Counsel for Marsh & McLennan Companies
+Cyber Insurance Plays Critical Role in Mitigating Cyber RiskExecutive Vice President and General Counsel at Marsh & McLennan

 The evolution in the sophistication and intensity of cyber threats has been astonishing.
 Just a few years ago, the principal form of cyber threat was a denial of service attack that might disable an organization’s website for a brief period.